ceddlyburge/tournament-organiser/README.md

   - [x] show some help text on page, can drag etc
   - [x] make the nav text smaller, so it always fits on one line
 - [x] add footer from green pages
+- [ ] disable games link when on games page
+- [ ] add favicon
+- [ ] add some explanation text to teams page

 Sort dx.
 This is all optional and not sure I can be bothered